petermenocal/tnthc-nuxt/content/delivery-overview_delivery.md

 title: Delivery -> Overview - Delivery
 deliveryOverviewImage: /uploads/bag2.webp
 ---
 # Delivery

 Delivery now available with $50 minimum order plus a $10 delivery charge.
-Orders must be made before 12 (noon) for same day delivery.
-All delivery orders placed after 12 (noon) will be scheduled for next day delivery.
-We offer FREE delivery on orders of \$150 or more.
+Preordering available at 7am, and orders must be made before 12 (noon) for same day delivery.
+We offer FREE delivery on orders of $150 or more.